-Get the feeing that clumping litters are more for the convenience of the "owners" (hate that term).
+Get the feeling that clumping products are more for the convenience of the cat owner (hate that term).

-Tidy Cats is a diatomaceous earth litter, much like the sand and dirt a cat would use in nature.
+Tidy Cats uses diatomaceous earth, much like the sand and dirt a cat would use in nature.
 Guess I need an explanation as to why corn or pine would be more natural for cats.

 The World's Best Cat Litter has lived up to the name in a stunning manner!
-Unless it is discontinued, we will never use another litter.
+Unless it is discontinued, we will never use another.
 It is the best cat litter ever made.

-I love World's Best Cat Litter.
+I love World's Best.
 I am a new cat mama, so I got plenty of advice from the breeder.

 I like the smell of the fresh litter, and even the used stuff isn't bad.
 My little (big) boy has trained me to scoop twice a day (although it could be to stop his puppy sister from eating it!), so there is no chance of an unpleasant smell build up.

-I did just realize a few days ago, that it can be flushed, so another bonus!
+I did just realize a few days ago, that it can be flushed, so another easy cleanup bonus!

 No perfume, no chemicals, good for cats and good for environment.
-I won't buy any litter anymore that isn't flushable or gives off unhealthy dust or contains perfume.
+Now I won't buy anything that isn't flushable or that gives off unhealthy silica dust or contains perfume.

 World's Best is the best in my experience.

-I had heard about World's Best Cat Litter.
-It was a bit more expensive than the litter we were using.
+I had heard about World's Best natural cat litter.
+It was a bit more expensive than what we were using.
 And the WBCL came in bags that weighed less.
 But once again, we had to do something!

-When it comes to cat litter, I learned eons ago that it doesn't matter what I think.
+When it comes to different types of cat litter, I learned eons ago that it doesn't matter what I think.
 If the cats don't like it.....well, they just won't use it.
 So we purchased several of the largest bags of World's Best.